cmelab/flowerMD/paper/paper.md

 ---
 # Summary
-`JankFlow` is a package for reproducibly performing complex HOOMD-Blue simulation workflows.
+`JankFlow` is a package for reproducibly performing complex HOOMD-blue [@hoomd_2019] simulation workflows.
 It enables the programmatic specification of tasks including definition of molecular structures, forcefield definition and application and chaining together simulation stages (e.g., shrinking, equilibration, simulating a sequence of ensembles, tensile testing) through an extensible set of Python classes.
 The modular design supports a library of complex workflows for organic macrmolecular and polymer simulations.
 Tutorials are provided to demonstrate package features and flexibility.

 # Statement of need